 1½ tbsp mayonnaise (or Japanese mayonnaise)

-In a large bowl, whisk collectively both flours, the baking powder and a quarter teaspoon of salt.
-Add the eggs and dashi, and whisk until you have got a easy batter.
-Add the cabbage, ginger, coriander, candy potato, prawns, kimchi and 3 quarters of the spring onions, and blend to combine.
+Put all the sauce ingredients in a small saucepan on a medium-high heat.
+Bring to a boil and simmer for a minute, stirring continuously, then set apart.
+Whisk both flour, the baking powder, and a quarter teaspoon of salt in a large bowl.
+Add the eggs and dashi, and whisk until you have an easy batter.
+Add the cabbage, ginger, coriander, candy potato, prawns, kimchi, and three-quarters of the spring onions and combine.

-Put two medium frying pans on a medium warmness, adding a tablespoon of oil to each.
+Put two medium frying pans on a medium warm, adding a tablespoon of oil.
 Once hot, upload 1 / 4 of the pancake aggregate (approximately 250g) to each pan and unfold into a circle with a spatula to cover the bottom of the pan (about 18cm), pushing down to flatten.
-Cook for 10 minutes, or until golden on one side.
-Carefully flip over and prepare dinner for another six mins, or until golden on the alternative facet and cooked thru the centre.
-Repeat with the last oil and batter, making four pancakes in total, and divide between four plates.
+Cook for 10 minutes or until golden on one side.
+Carefully flip over and prepare dinner for another six minutes until golden on the alternative facet and cooked through the center.
+Repeat with the last oil and batter, making four pancakes, and divide between four plates.
+Brush the tops with the sauce, then drizzle with the mayonnaise in a zig-zag motion (a squeezy bottle is first-class for this).
+Sprinkle with the ultimate spring onion and the nori, and serve with a few more kimchi.

-Lamb broth with pancake “noodles”
+Lamb broth with pancake “noodles.”